frankiejarrett/expire-passwords/readme.md

 ![Users are not permitted to use the same password two times in a row during reset.](assets/screenshot-3.png)

 ## Changelog ##

+### 0.5.0 - December 23, 2016 ###
+* Tweak: Indicate support for WordPress 4.7 and require at least 4.0.
+* Fix: Destroy all sessions after login with an expired password.

 ### 0.4.0 - April 13, 2016 ###
 * New: Indicate support for WordPress 4.5.